Azure/c-util/devdoc/interlocked_requirements.md

 ## Notes

-* The `interlocked` module does not perform validation for on the arguments.
+* The `interlocked` module does not perform validation on the arguments.
 * All boolean operations are bitwise.
 * All integer values are assumed to be using two's complement representation.